Pilea Peperomioides: The Complete Chinese Money Plant Guide

 pilea peperomioides chinese money plant — Pilea Peperomioides: The Complete Chinese Money Plant Guide

-Few houseplants have traveled as far on good word-of-mouth alone as Pilea peperomioides — the Chinese money plant.
+Few houseplants have traveled as far on good word-of-mouth alone as Pilea peperomioides.
 Those perfectly round, coin-shaped leaves balanced on slender stems look almost too geometric to be real, which is exactly why photos of this plant went quietly viral across Scandinavian homes long before it ever hit mainstream garden centers.

 Identifying one is easy once you know the signature: bright green, pancake-flat leaves attached at the center rather than the edge, giving each one the appearance of a tiny floating disc.
 Nothing else quite looks like it.